• sidle •

 In Play: Almost any motion involving a side may be termed sidling: "Henry sidled the canoe up to the dock and held Matilda's hand as she entered the precarious vessel."
 It can also refer to any slow, coy pedestrian approach when we are uncertain of our reception: "Marvin sidled slyly up to the bar and slipped his hand slowly around Genevieve's waist" (where pedestrian is used in original sense of that word).

-Word History: Today's Good Word is a back-formation from the adjective-adverb sideling "sideways" from Old English sidlingwegs, the ancestor of sideways itself.
+Word History: Today's Good Word is a back-formation from the adjective-adverb sideling "sideways" akin to Old English sidlingwegs, the ancestor of sideways itself.
 'Back-formation' means that sideling was misinterpreted as a derivation of an underlying form sidel or, as it came to be, sidle.
-A variation of sideling in the mid 19th century was sidlings which meant "side-saddle", the way women rode horseback.
+A variation of sideling in the mid-19th century was sidlings, which meant "side-saddle", the way women rode horseback.
 Men, of course, rode stradlings.
-(It is time we sidled up to Mark Bailey and thanked him for suggesting today's slightly slangy but still very Good Word.)
+Side itself is of mysterious origins.
+There was an adjective side which meant "long" in Old English, that remained in Scots English and Northern English dialects.
+In Scots a side coat is a great coat, a long coat.
+Whether these two words share the same source remains a question.
+(It is time we sidled up to Mark Bailey and thanked him for suggesting today's slightly slangy, but otherwise very Good Word.)

 Come visit our website at <http://www.alphadictionary.com> for more Good Words and other language resources!